-The story of Point Break sounds completely ridiculous when you just describe it, which, of course, it is, but it’s important to note that, while there are jokes in the movie, it takes its basic story and premise 100% seriously.
+The story of Point Break sounds completely ridiculous when you just describe it, which, of course, it is.
+However, it’s important to note that, while there are jokes in the movie, it takes its basic story and premise 100% seriously.
 Reeves plays a former Ohio State quarterback who was kept from the NFL by that untimely knee injury and has instead pursued a career in the FBI.
 His character is saddled with the highly amusing name of “Johnny Utah,” which Reeves apparently suggested as a good name for a quarterback, “a mix of Johnny Unitas and Joe Montana.”
 He and his veteran partner (Gary Busey) are assigned to investigate a gang of bank robbers known as the “Ex-Presidents” (because they all wear masks of different Presidents during robberies).
 Busey’s character has a bizarre, convoluted theory that the bank robbers are a bunch of surfers.
 He convinces Johnny Utah that he has to go undercover as a surfer to try and ferret out the bank robbers.
-He of course falls for the girl surfer he gets to give him lessons (Lori Petty), and becomes friends with the new agey surfing guru, Bodhi (Swayze).
+He of course falls for the girl surfer he gets to give him lessons (Lori Petty), and becomes friends with the local new agey surfing guru, Bodhi (Swayze).
 Part way through the movie Utah figures out that Bodhi and his friends are actually the Ex-Presidents, but at that point there’s a solid hour left in the movie.